fadh1l/Useful-links/README.md

 - feel free to contribute
 ---
 ### Do the blind 75 list no matter what happens!
+* it is a list of 75 questions which are most likely to appear in an interview and almost all other questions branch out from it.
+It also covers most of the important topics in DSA.
+* So while solving the list activley learn each concept related to it, apply it to the code and move on
+* Make sure to revist the question once in a while to get refresh your memory of it
+* Spend a lot of time understanding the question and then spend some more time understanding why the solution fits the question.
 ---

 #### Python isn't good enough?